keycloakify/keycloakify-starter/README.md

 yarn start # See the Hello World app
            # Uncomment line 97 of src/keycloak-theme/login/kcContext where it reads: `mockPageId: "login.ftl"`, reload https://localhost:3000
-           # You can now develop your Login pages.
+           # You can now see the login.ftl page with the mock data.
 (Don't forget to comment it back when you're done)

 # Install mvn (Maven) if not already done.
 On mac it's 'brew install maven', on Ubuntu/Debian it's 'sudo apt-get install maven'